wp-plugins/icegram/readme.txt

 == Changelog ==
+= 1.8.9 =
+* New: Both body and button colors (background and foreground) can now be set
+* Update: Brought back CTA Buttons default colors
+* New: Lazy load Icegram messages for better comaptibility with caching plugins
+* Update: Updated all themes to support new theme coloring scheme
+* Fix: Some alignment issues with images in popups
+* Update: Minified all JS and CSS to improve performance
+* Update: Auto correction for CTA links now works with tel: links

 = 1.8.8 =
 * New: Headlines now support shortcodes!
 * Update: A message shown on click of another (using CTA actions addon), can now contain shortcodes